Now Accepting Residents

 Community homes for the dying, sometimes called social model hospice houses, have been around for more than 25 years in our country.
 They are rooted in the origins of hospice – serving the dying through a community network of care.
 These homes are run by not-for-profit community-based collaborative organizations that partner with existing local resources.

-These homes, located in our neighborhoods and part of the community we live in, focus on the unique needs of those in the last days of their life, and their families.
+These homes, located in our neighborhoods and part of the community we live in, focus on the unique needs of those in the last months of their life, and their families.
 The desire for deep connection, meaning, and purpose are honored.
-Families are supported in sitting beside their loved one, sharing their stories, and expressing their hellos and good byes.
+Families are supported in sitting beside their loved one, sharing their stories, and expressing their hellos and goodbyes.
 Staff and volunteers are trained specifically in end-of-life care.

 Why A Community Home for the Dying?